-De Brauw has standing as the leading international law firm in the Netherlands.
-2021 marked a landmark year as we hit our 150 year anniversary: as we look ahead we remain a strong and spirited collective of renowned legal experts committed to deliver for our clients.
+De Brauw is the leading international law firm in the Netherlands, with 2021 marking a landmark year as we hit our 150-year anniversary.
+As we look ahead, we remain a strong and spirited collective of renowned legal experts committed to delivering excellence for our clients.

 This commitment means investing in building relationships of trust with our clients, through profound engagement with their business and a deep understanding of their ambitions.
-Our relentless pursuit of excellence is driven by our core values, to be:
+Our relentless pursuit of excellence is driven by our core values, and encourages everyone to be: